Facebook

 Anvil

 Anvil pruning shears crush rather than cut.
 They’re best for dry, dead branches that will snap off easily.
-We don’t recommend these for softer branches since the anvil shears can fray them.
+I don’t recommend these for softer branches since the anvil shears can fray them.
 Anvil shears are also for smaller stems and branches, so don’t cut anything more than ½ inch in diameter.

 Pros